SteadyCadence/api-docs/content/05-questionnaires.md

 **Questions**

-> Oliver, the API isnt' showing me the JSON at the moment; not sure what type some of the fields below are supposed to be
+> Oliver, the API isn't showing me the JSON at the moment; not sure what type some of the fields below are supposed to be

 Property | Type | Description
 ---|---|---